-What might the royal baby be called?
+What might the new prince be called?

 "There are no hard and fast rules these days, it is much more relaxed," says Mr Little.

-Rules or not, Mr Fitzpatrick argues the royal family tend to think about three things when picking a name.
+Rules or not, Mr Fitzwilliams argues the Royal Family tends to think about three things when picking a name.

 "When you choose a name for a royal baby there's the personal [preference]; there's the link with the royals past and present; but also you think about the public," he says.